skillcraft-io/sc-announcement/README.md

-# Simple Annoucnement Plugin for Botble CMS
+# Simple Announcement  Plugin for Botble CMS

 Allows for adding and management of dashboard annoucements from the administration area.
 Each announcement can be set to a start/end date and will rotate randomly on the official botble admin dashboard and the Skillcraft Account Plugin dashboard, if installed.